CYNAR2k/Android/How to clean flash a custom rom.md

-# How to clean flash a custom rom - Xiaomi
+# How to clean flash a custom rom
+*Take in mind i wrote this for my xiaomi mi note 10 lite, others xiaomis have different ways of doing stuff, you should read guides in XDA forums for your specific device.*

 ## Drivers